96boards/documentation/consumer/guides/gpio.md

 # cd /sys/class/gpio
 ```

-Before accessing any GPIO, it needs to be exported using the following command:
+Before accessing any GPIO, it needs to be exported.
+The `export` command will instruct the kernel to create the various files and directories, pseudo files, representing the GPIO pin.
+After doing an `export` of a pin, the GPIO pin functionality can be used by reading and writing to various files created by using standard file I/O commands.
+There is also an `unexport` command to undo a previous `export` command.
+Also note that after a reboot, the exporting will need to be done again unless a change is made to do the pin export as part of Linux startup.

+Use the following command to create the pseudo files for GPIO pin #36.
+For other pins, you would replace 36 with the pin number you want to use.

 ```shell
 # echo 36 > export